L.D. 50 (album): Release and commercial performance

 L.D.
 50 was released on August 22, 2000.
-It peaked at number one on the Billboard Top Heatseekers chart and number 85 on the Billboard 200.
+It peaked at number one on the Billboard Top Heatseekers chart and number 85 on the Billboard 200 and was certified gold by the RIAA.
 The singles "Dig" and "Death Blooms" peaked at No. 33 and No. 32, respectively, on the Mainstream Rock Tracks chart.

 L.D.
 50 was repackaged with The Beginning of All Things to End on August 30, 2011.
 These albums, plus The Beginning of Things to End, a reissue of the band's demo Kill, I Oughtta, were repackaged as part of the Original Album Classics in 2012.

 Critical reception

 L.D.
 50 received mixed to positive reviews from critics.
 Rolling Stone contributor Ben Ratliff gave the album three out of five stars.
 He noted the band's technical background, comparing the songwriting style to that of Nirvana and stating that the album's interludes are better than those of Slipknot.
 Blabbermouth.net writer Borivoj Krgin praised its technicality and heaviness.

 AllMusic described the music as "hard to take seriously", noting that "the CD booklet, which contains an acknowledgments section as lengthy and gushy as what you'd find on a teen pop album.
 Can these guys giving thanks and love to family and friends be the same ones performing aggressive lockstep metal, spewing obscenities, and singing about suicide?"
 Exclaim! gave the album a negative review, stating that "Despite titles like 'Internal Primates Forever,' '-1,' 'Nothing To Gein,' 'Pharmaecopia' and '(K)Now F(orever)' nothing can improve this pathetic nu-metal drivel" and "The only redeeming quality to this record is the intrusive fretless bass sound that kind of sounds like Les Claypool's noodling."
 NME gave the album a negative review, describing the album as "An unholy stew, baby, a musical ebola" and that there were "far too many incidences of Rush-style mid-'70s ponce metal 'proper' singing.
 Think Yes.
 Think 'Stonehenge' by Spinal Tap.
 Think prog-rock bollocks, baby!"
+Nick Terry's review of the album for Terrorizer, which awarded no marks, read only: "No. Nonononono.
+NO. Come back, Coal Chamber, all is forgiven...".

-Revolver put the album on their list 10 Nu-Metal Albums You Need to Own, stating that "the album's prog-rock experimentalism and virtuosic playing hold up amazingly well–even if the rapping on tracks like[sic] "Under My Skin" binds 'L.D.
+Revolver put the album on their "10 Nu-Metal Albums You Need to Own" list, stating that "the album's prog-rock experimentalism and virtuosic playing hold up amazingly well–even if the rapping on tracks like[sic] "Under My Skin" binds 'L.D.
 50′ more to nu-metal than to the math-metal tag".
 In 2020, it was named one of the 20 best metal albums of 2000 by Metal Hammer magazine.